AdobeDocs/destination-sdk.en/help/audience-metadata-api.md

 ---
 # Audience metadata endpoint API operations

+**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/audience-templates`

 >[!IMPORTANT]
 >
 >* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
 If you are interested in using Destination SDK, please contact Adobe Exchange.
 >* The documentation and the functionality are subject to change.

-**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/audience-templates`

 This page lists and describes all the API operations that you can perform using the `/authoring/v1/audience-templates` API endpoint.
-For a description of when to use this endpoint, read [audience management management](/help/audience-metadata-management.md).
+For a description of when to use this endpoint, read [audience metadata management](/help/audience-metadata-management.md).

 ## Getting started with audience templates API operations